ShonHarsh/CSharp-LINQ-Tutorial/Notes/CSharp-LINQ-Tutorial-S16-Skip.md

 ### Section 16 - Skip

 ###### Definition
-Skip - Bypasses a specified number of elements in a sequence and then returns the remaining elements.<br />
+Skip - Bypasses a specified number of elements in a sequence and then returns the remaining elements.
-SkipLast - Returns a new enumerable collection that contains the elements from source with the last count elements of the source collection omitted.<br />
+SkipLast - Returns a new enumerable collection that contains the elements from source with the last count elements of the source collection omitted.
 SkipWhile - Bypasses elements in a sequence as long as a specified condition is true and then returns the remaining elements.

 ###### Method Signature Example